 Alexandra of Denmark married the Prince of Wales in 1863.
 As the Princess of Wales, Alexandra’s every fashion decision was admired and English women copied her, including what became known as the Alexandra limp.
-Alexandra acquired the limp in 1867 after suffering from a severe bout of rheumatism that “threatened to contract her leg and make her a cripple.”
+Alexandra acquired the limp in 1867 after suffering an illness that “threatened to contract her leg and make her a cripple.”

 Whenever Alexandra appeared in public she used a walking stick and exhibited a slight limp.
 Her infirmity was soon copied by “distinguished people, and the ‘Alexandra limp’ was adopted by various members of fashionable society.”
 In fact, her limp became so popular Victorian people everywhere — even in foreign countries — were greeted by limping women, and proponents claimed it would supersede “chignons, panniers, wasp-waists, and the Grecian bend.”